CloudHub apps and the Anypoint Platform Private Cloud Edition (PCE) don’t currently support the flow management feature.

 Individual flows can be set to active or inactive through the Start and Stop buttons.

-Simply select one or more flows in your app, and click the Start or Stop button.
+Select one or more flows in your app, and click the Start or Stop button.

 |Starting a flow doesn’t imply triggering its endpoints, it just makes it active if previously set inactive.|

 In some special cases, you might have apps that are explicitly set up to start and stop flows automatically, according to any criteria you want.
-In these cases, this behavior is carried out by logic in the applications running inside the Mule runtime itself, and Runtime Manager is unaware of the logic behind these changes.
+In these cases, this behavior is carried out by logic in the applications running inside the Mule itself, and Runtime Manager is unaware of the logic behind these changes.